Raaz (film series): Raaz (2002 film)

-Raaz: The Mystery Continues (2009)
+Raaz: The Mystery Continues (2009 film)

 The story starts with an American visiting the Kalindi Temple at night.
 There he sees the priest of the temple in a horrific state – he had slit his body with a scythe and had written 'Om' on his body.
 The man, horrified by what he is seeing, flees from there.
-The story then shifts to a model in her early 20s, Nandita and Tanuja Mirror (Kangana Ranaut) who is in love with Yash, (Adhyayan Suman) a director and host of the reality show "Andhvishwas" a show dealing with various superstitions of two ghosts and tantric voodoos.
-Yash gifts Nandita an apartment where they start living and they love each other, in the meantime Nandita gets pregnant.
+The story then shifts to a model in her early 20s, Nandita Chopra (Kangana Ranaut), who is in love with Yash Dayal (Adhyayan Suman), a director and host of the reality show "Andhvishwas," a show dealing with various superstitions of two ghosts and tantric voodoo.
+Yash gifts Nandita an apartment where they start living and they love each other.
+In the meantime, Nandita gets pregnant.

-One evening, Nandita encounters Prithvi (Emraan Hashmi), an aspiring artist who is in search of his masterpiece.
-Prithvi tells Nandita that he made a sketch 4 months ago of a girl, who is actually Nandita.
+One evening, Nandita encounters Prithvi Singh (Emraan Hashmi), an aspiring artist who is in search of his masterpiece.
+Prithvi tells Nandita that he made a sketch 4 months ago of a girl who is actually Nandita.
 He also shows her a painting where she is lying with her wrist slit.
 He warns her of any type of danger.
 Regardless, Nandita accidentally slits her wrist due to an unknown ghostly attack on her in the bathroom.
 Prithvi saves her and admits her to a hospital.
-Yash arrives to the hospital and learns about her pregnancy and also her miscarriage due to excessive bleeding.
+Yash arrives at the hospital and learns about her pregnancy and also her miscarriage due to excessive bleeding.
 She complains to Yash about Prithvi, and Yash gets him arrested, though he is released later on.